 How Are Speeding Tickets Calculated In Ontario

 Before you decide to pay your speeding ticket to finish the story, you might as well know its calculation.
 This might help you to know if you are overpaying a ticket that has a miscalculated error.
 Your traffic ticket is calculated by one of 2 aspects; a set fine or the fine for the traffic law that you violated.
 There are 5 main components in the fine amount.
-These include the manner in which you were charged, the set fine, court costs, victim surcharge and your response when you are sentenced with the offense.
-Sometimes you may have the summons to appear in court by a due date.
+These include the manner in which you were charged, the set fine, court costs, victim surcharge, and your response when you are sentenced with the offense.
+Sometimes you may have the summons to appear in court by the due date.

 Set Fine Amount

-Usually, these amounts were used to settle the case out of court to avoid a trial by pleading guilty of the speeding offense.
+Usually, these amounts were used to settle the case out of court to avoid a trial by pleading guilty to the speeding offense.
 However, there is a lot of inconsistency in setting the fine amount and you may pay more or less than another person who committed the same offense.
 If your ticket has no set amount then the court will decide the penalty as per the law you violated.

 Apart from the set fine amount you also pay a victim surcharge as per the Victim’s Bill of Rights and the proceeds go to a Victim Justice Fund.
 This fund assists victims of traffic crime and applies to federal as well as provincial fines.
-Court costs start at a minimum $5 and may increase if you do not appear in court and are convicted of an offense.
+Court costs start at a minimum of $5 and may increase if you do not appear in court and are convicted of an offense.